Climbing Index Climbing Usage

 Index of Animated Climbing Knots

 This page provides an Index of Animated Climbing Knots.
-Above, the photo of each knot is a link to its Interactive Step by Step Animation.
-The picture on the right shows all of these knots for a quick reference.
+Each photo is a link to the Interactive Step by Step Animation.
+The picture shows all the knots as a reference.

 Welcome to Climbing Knots

 These animated knots are for climbers, rescue workers, arborists, tower-climbers, and others who use rope in man-carrying applications.

 This selection is based on consultation with, and feedback from, many experienced climbers.

 Climbing, caving, etc., are challenging and dangerous.
 The American Alpine Club's Statistical Tables for North America report over 30 deaths a year for the last 55 years.
 This website is about knots.
 It is no substitute for thorough instruction and expert supervision.
 Knots and anchoring techniques used for rappelling must be checked, checked again, and appropriate.
 For example, a quick-release hitch, e.g., a Highwayman's, must never be used for rappelling.